keybase/client/browser/README.md

 * Open Firefox to `about:debugging#addons`
 * "Load Temporary Add-on"
-* Open this directory and unzip the bundle, selecting any file to load the extension
+* Open this directory and unzip the Firefox bundle, selecting any file to load the extension
 * You can ignore the `Reading manifest: Error processing permissions...` error, FireFox does not support all the WebExtensions features yet.